nus-cs2103-AY2425S1/tp/README.md

 # Features
-CampusConnect not only provides basic contact information storage solutions, but also custom tagging, searching, and sorting features for quicker and easier organisation contact retrieval.
+CampusConnect not only provides basic contact information storage solutions, but also custom tagging, searching, and sorting features for quicker and easier organisation and contact retrieval.

 # Acknowledgements
 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).